-Overall in Study 2 in which 12,995 participants 16 through 55 years of age received COMIRNATY and 13,026 participants received placebo, all events, which include non-serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported by 4,396 (33.8%) participants who received COMIRNATY and 2,136 (16.4%) participants in the placebo group, for participants who received at least 1 dose.
-In a similar analysis, in participants 56 years of age and older (COMIRNATY = 8,931, placebo = 8,895), all events, which include nonserious adverse events were reported by 2,551 (28.6%) participants who received COMIRNATY and 1,432 (16.1%) participants in the placebo group, for participants who received at least 1 dose.
-Among participants with confirmed stable HIV infection, all events, which include non-serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported by 29 (29%) participants who received COMIRNATY and 15 (15%) participants in the placebo group, for participants who received at least 1 dose.

-In these analyses, 58.2% of study participants had at least 4 months of follow-up after Dose 2.
-The higher frequency of reported unsolicited non-serious adverse events among COMIRNATY recipients (inclusive of stable HIV infection) compared to placebo recipients was primarily attributed to local and systemic adverse events reported during the first 7 days following each dose of vaccine that are consistent with adverse reactions solicited among participants in the reactogenicity subset and presented in Table 3 and Table 4.
+In analyses of all events (including serious and non-serious unsolicited adverse events) in Study 2 from Dose 1 up to the participant unblinding date, 58.2% of study participants had at least 4 months of follow-up after Dose 2.
+Among participants 16 through 55 years of age who received at least one dose of study vaccine, 12,995 of whom received COMIRNATY and 13,026 of whom received placebo, non-serious unsolicited adverse events were reported by 4,396 (33.8%) participants in the COMIRNATY group and 2,136 (16.4%) participants in the placebo group.
+In a similar analysis in participants 56 years of age and older that included 8,931 COMIRNATY recipients and 8,895 placebo recipients, non-serious unsolicited adverse events were reported by 2,551 (28.6%) participants in the COMIRNATY group and 1,432 (16.1%) participants in the placebo group.
+Among participants in the COMIRNATY group and 15 (15%) participants in the placebo group.
+The higher frequency of reported unsolicited non-serious adverse events among COMIRNATY recipients was primarily attributed to events that are consistent with adverse reactions solicited among participants in the reactogenicity subset (Table 3 and Table 4).

-From Dose 1 up to the participant unblinding date, reports of lymphadenopathy were imbalanced with notably more cases in the COMIRNATY group (87) versus the placebo group (8).
+From Dose 1 up to the participant unblinding date, reports of lymphadenopathy were imbalanced with notably more cases in the COMIRNATY group (87, one of which was serious) versus the placebo group (8).

-Throughout the placebo-controlled safety follow-up period to date, Bell's palsy (facial paralysis) was reported by 4 participants in the COMIRNATY group and 2 participants in the placebo group.
+Throughout the placebo-controlled safety follow-up period, Bell's palsy (facial paralysis) was reported by 4 participants in the COMIRNATY group and 2 participants in the placebo group.
 Onset of facial paralysis was Day 37 after Dose 1 (participant did not receive Dose 2) and Days 3, 9, and 48 after Dose 2.
 In the placebo group the onset of facial paralysis was Day 32 and Day 102.
 Currently available information is insufficient to determine a causal relationship with the vaccine.
 In the analysis of blinded, placebo-controlled follow-up, there were no other notable patterns or numerical imbalances between treatment groups for specific categories of non-serious adverse events (including other neurologic or neuro-inflammatory, and thrombotic events) that would suggest a causal relationship to COMIRNATY.
 In the analysis of unblinded follow-up, there were no notable patterns of specific categories of non-serious adverse events that would suggest a causal relationship to COMIRNATY.